-Perception of Rock Bolt – Detection & Pose Estimation
+Perception of Rock Bolt – Detection & 6-DoF Pose Estimation for Mining Automation

 Organization: ABB Robotics, Umeå University, Sweden